vdavid/bs58/README.md

 ## Browser

 This package is ESM-only.
 For browser usage, use a bundler like Vite, Webpack, or Rollup that supports ESM.

 ## Credits

+- [David Veszelovszki](https://github.com/vdavid) for maintaining this package
 - [Jonathan Underwood](https://github.com/junderw) for writing the parent JS implementation
 - [Mike Hearn](https://github.com/mikehearn) for original Java implementation
 - [Stefan Thomas](https://github.com/justmoon) for porting to JavaScript